nimiq/designs/README.md

 As an overview, folders contain the following files:

-Banner - Examples of banners used to show mainnet, Luna testnet etc.
+Examples - Examples of assets symbolising the Nimiq platform; banners, identicon, website elements etc. Ideal for use in blog posts, articles etc.

-Logo - Examples of primary hexagon logo and Nimiq brandmark alongside logo.
+Logo-Brandmark - Examples of primary hexagon logo and Nimiq brandmark alongside logo.

 Fonts - Source Sans Pro font, used for the 'Nimiq' name in the Brandmark and all body text where applicable (system font used for web).